andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 a round of spiced pastries that exceed even Jill's prodigious expectations.
 Unlike the gooey, hyperglycemic blobs of masonry paste that we're accustomed to, the *Kanelboller* dispense with the goo and go all in on nutmeg, cardamon, allspice, and, of course, the namesake cinnamon.
-A perfect jolt of delicious carbs to fuel us on our hike.
+It's delicious but in a way that removes the "guilty" from guilty pleasure; a perfect jolt of delectable carbs to fuel us on our hike.

-The drive to the trailhead is up a one-lane switchback road overlooking Aurland.
-And when I say one-lane I mean *ONE* lane.
+As we pull out of town it's impossible to ignore the beauty of our

+Out the left side of the Toyota, unfurled to our 10 o'clock as far as the eye can see stretches the tranquil waters of the *Aurlandsfjord*.
+The entirety of our right flank is shadowed by an aval ridge of viridescent highlands, keeping an austere watch over the fjord below.

+Straight ahead stands Mt Prest; the object of they day's conquest.

+As we begin the upward progression of our journey to the trailhead our paved trail begins losing mass; narrowing as the waistline of a flatlander beginning a mountain climbing regimen.
+Eventually we find ourselves on a one-lane road, and when I say one-lane I mean *ONE* lane.
 Uphill and downhill traffic must manage the single lane in a game of mountainside chicken.
 Luckily we have found ourselves in the middle of an impromptu caravan of RVs and motorcycles; a desirable location where we